tari/83pa28d/lesson/day11.md

 If you reset `AppAutoScroll, (IY + AppFlags)`, the display will not scroll when `(CurRow)` is greater than 7.
-The problem is that you have to make sure to set `(CurRow)` to under 8 when you want to display text again, or it'll suck to be you.
+The problem is that you have to make sure to set `(CurRow)` to under 8 when you want to display text again.